 - 4.9 The impacts of entertainment uses across the Neighbourhood Area are particularly acutely felt by local residents at night and in the early morning.
-It is considered that further increase in evening or night-time uses away from main thoroughfares, particularly in Local Roads, would disturb the appropriate balance of development in the Area.
+It is considered that further increase in evening or night-time uses away from main thoroughfares would disturb the appropriate balance of development in the Area.
 The main commercial thoroughfares are Brompton Road and Knightsbridge between Scotch House Corner and the Bulgari Hotel. - 4.10 It is also important to recognise that early morning activity with a number of cafés opening by 6.30am on weekdays or weekends in nearby Royal Borough of Kensington and Chelsea can have an equally detrimental impact on residential amenity as evening or night-time activity.

-POLICY KBR17: SECURITY AND RESILIENCE MEASURES
+POLICY KBR16: SECURITY AND RESILIENCE MEASURES

-- A. Major Ddevelopment proposals for commercial activities and Level 3 or larger developments (as described in Appendix G)-should demonstrate how appropriate and adequate security measures have been considered and incorporated into the design of buildings.
-The use of state of the art CCTV surveillance on all external walls, alarm systems and entry point locking are strongly encouraged. - B. Proposals for Level 3 or larger developments (as described in Appendix G) should demonstrate how that they have been designed to minimise opportunities for criminal and anti-social behaviour, for example by incorporating sought and, where appropriate, implemented recommendations from the Metropolitan Police at the design stage and, where possible, adopted Secured by Design (or equivalent) principles as appropriate. - C. Development proposals implementing security or resilience measures including hostile vehicle mitigation should not have a detrimental impact on the public realm.
+- A. Major development proposals should demonstrate how appropriate and adequate security measures have been considered and incorporated into the design of buildings. - B. Proposals should demonstrate how they have been designed to minimise opportunities for criminal and anti-social behaviour, for example by incorporating Secured by Design (or equivalent) principles as appropriate. - C. Development proposals implementing security or resilience measures including hostile vehicle mitigation should not have a detrimental impact on the public realm.